swiftbytegbr/gmc-docs/docs/nav/getting-started.md

 ## Installation (WIP)
 Note: Packages are not yet published to Maven Central, npm, or PyPI.

-- Java (WIP): Will be published under `de.swiftbyte.gmc:gmc-java-sdk`.
-- JavaScript (WIP): Will be published as `@swiftbyte/gmc-sdk`.
-- Python (WIP): Will be published as `gmc-sdk`.

-Until then, build from source in the sibling repos:
-- `../gmc-java-sdk`
-- `../gmc-js-sdk`
-- `../gmc-python-sdk`

 ## First Call

 > Tip: Use the language tabs to switch code examples.
-Your selection persists across pages (enabled via `content.tabs.link`).
+Your selection persists across pages.

 === "Java"